twinrova/player/README.md

 # player
 Player code

-Don't forget the diode's or you will burn the lights out, girl.
+Don't forget the diodes or you will burn the lights out, girl.